lysenkopavlo/gitguide/README.md

-# The ultimate git guide for old dudes
+# The ultimate git guide

 ## 1. First move
 Install Git for your OS.